 Crediting Method / Index Options Availability Restrictions: Index Dual Precision Strategy 1-year Term with 10% Buffer are available only to Contracts issued since November 14, 2023.
 Not available to Contracts issued before November 14, 2023.
 Not available to Contracts issued in Missouri before June 10, 2024.
 Not available to Contracts issued in Nebraska before September 16, 2024.
 Not available to Contracts issued in Virginia before May 13, 2024.
 Not available to Contracts issued in Idaho, Indiana, Louisiana, Maryland, Montana, Nevada, and Wyoming before January 22, 2024.
-Not available to Contracts issued in New Jersey before December 11, 2023.
 For Contracts issued in all other states, these first became available to newly issued Contracts on November 14, 2023.
 Index Dual Precision Strategy 1-year Term with 20% or 30% Buffer are available only to Contracts issued since May 1, 2024.
 Not available to Contracts issued before May 1, 2024.
 Not available to Contracts issued in Idaho and Missouri before June 10, 2024.
 Not available to Contracts issued in Nebraska before September 16, 2024.
 Not available to Contracts issued in Virginia before May 13, 2024.
 For Contracts issued in all other states, these first became available to newly issued Contracts on May 1, 2024.
 Index Dual Precision Strategy 3-year Term with 10% or 20% Buffer are available only to Contracts issued since November 5, 2024.
 Not available to Contracts issued before November 5, 2024.
 Not available to Contracts issued in Virginia before November 11, 2024.
 For Contracts issued in all other states, these first became available to newly issued Contracts on November 5, 2024.
 Index Dual Precision Strategy 6-year Term with 10% or 20% Buffer are available only to Contracts issued since November 5, 2024.
 Not available to Contracts issued before November 5, 2024.
 Not available to Contracts issued in Virginia before November 11, 2024.
 For Contracts issued in all other states, these first became available to newly issued Contracts on November 5, 2024.
 Index Performance Strategy 1-year Term with 20% or 30% Buffer are available only to Contracts issued since November 14, 2023.
 Not available to Contracts issued before November 14, 2023.
 Not available to Contracts issued in Missouri before June 10, 2024.
 Not available to Contracts issued in Nebraska before September 16, 2024.
 Not available to Contracts issued in Virginia before May 13, 2024.
 Not available to Contracts issued in Idaho, Indiana, Louisiana, Maryland, Montana, Nevada, and Wyoming before January 22, 2024.
-Not available to Contracts issued in New Jersey before December 11, 2023.
 For Contracts issued in all other states, these first became available to newly issued Contracts on November 14, 2023.